-Bernard Poliquin is Senior Vice-President at Ivanhoé Cambridge Inc., a position he assumed in June of 2015.
-His duties include responsibility for the entire office building portfolio in Québec, including Place Ville Marie, Le 1000 de la Gauchetière, World Trade Centre Montréal, the business office of the Caisse de dépôt et placement du Québec, the future Maison Manuvie in Montréal, and the Edifice Price in Québec City.
-He is also responsible for coordinating the implementation of Ivanhoé Cambridge's $1 billion plan for downtown Montréal.
+Bernard also held the position of Senior Vice-President at Ivanhoé Cambridge Inc., a position he assumed in June of 2015.
+His duties included responsibility for the entire office building portfolio in Québec, including Place Ville Marie, Le 1000 de la Gauchetière, World Trade Centre Montréal, the business office of the Caisse de dépôt et placement du Québec, the future Maison Manuvie in Montréal, and the Edifice Price in Québec City.
+He was also responsible for coordinating the implementation of Ivanhoé Cambridge's $1 billion plan for downtown Montréal.

 Mr. Poliquin is an experienced manager in the real estate field.
 Since November 2010, he had held the position of Vice President, Real Estate Services, at Mouvement Desjardins, where his responsibilities included occupancy strategy and planning, transactions, lease and project management for Desjardins across Canada, as well as property management activities including Complexe Desjardins, Montréal’s largest commercial property, and the organization’s corporate campus in Lévis, Québec.
 His team also provided support to the Desjardins retail network involving some 1,700 sites.

 He also worked at Jones Lang LaSalle as President of Canadian operations and then as Managing Director in Sydney, Australia and at Bell Canada as Vice President, Real Estate Asset Management, Canada.